What Is a Loan-to-Value (LTV) Ratio?

 How to calculate your LTV

-You can use our calculator below to work out your LTV.
-Remember to factor in the amount of deposit you have when inputting the amount you need to borrow.
+You can use our calculator below to calculate your LTV.
+Remember to factor in your deposit when inputting the amount you need to borrow.

 LTV Calculator